 As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
 You can find the Freed-Hardeman University's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

 Students cannot pay tuition in installments.
 Contact the financial aid office to verify this and discuss options.

-Schools sometimes offer tuition waivers to certain groups, to reduce the total cost of attendance.
-Some schools offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
-Even if you qualify for a waiver, other expenses and fees are the responsibility of the student.
+Schools sometimes offer tuition waivers to certain groups, to offset the cost of attending.
+Some schools offer tuition waivers for employees and their family members, underrepresented students, or military students.
+Even with a tuition waiver, other expenses and fees are the responsibility of the student.

 Check the financial aid website for more information on payment plans and tuition waivers.

 An endowment is the total value of a school's investments, donations, and assets.
 Endowment is not necessarily an indicator of the quality of a school, but it can give you a sense of how much money a college can afford to invest in expanding programs, improving facilities, and supporting students.